KnorrFG/blog/posts/2023-06-24-raku-is-awesome.md

 <!--more-->

-Raku is a scripting language that mixes Bash and Python, and which addresses a bunch of of things I'm not happy about in Bash.
+Raku is a scripting language that mixes Bash and Python, and which addresses a bunch of things I'm not happy about in Bash.
 Bash scripts always start harmlessly, just a couple of program invocations, maybe some light string substitution ... it's alright.
 Then you blink once, and suddenly they are 300 lines long, with 50 lines being arg-parse code, and the rest feels like it